Share this

 by Nathan.Fouarge on Mar 13, 2014 10:01:15 AM

-When you start thinking about planning out your disaster recovery plan, you need to think about completely unrealistic disasters, along with the normal types of disaster crisis scenarios.
-If you have a disaster recovery plan already in place, does it take into account what happens if the office is completely destroyed or is inaccessible?
-How about multiple points of connectivity?
-When was the last time that your disaster recovery plan was actually tested?
+When you begin developing your disaster recovery plan, you need to account for both everyday incidents and large-scale, seemingly unlikely events.
+If you already have a plan in place, does it address what happens if your office is destroyed or inaccessible?
+Have you considered the loss of multiple connectivity points?
+And just as important, when was the last time you actually tested your disaster recovery plan end-to-end?

 When to Test Your Disaster Recovery Plan